BerkeBuyukkopru/WatchDog/README.md

 ---

-## 🎯 Why WatchDog?
+## 🎯 Why WatchDog Health Monitoring?

 Many monitoring systems stop at basic uptime checks or raw alerts.
 In real-world applications, however, a temporary network issue, a slow dependency, or a short-lived service interruption can easily create noisy incidents and unnecessary investigation work.

-WatchDog focuses on reducing that noise by combining health polling, rule-based incident confirmation, real-time visibility and AI-assisted analysis in a single operational workflow.
+WatchDog Health Monitoring focuses on reducing that noise by combining health polling, rule-based incident confirmation, real-time visibility and AI-assisted analysis in a single operational workflow.

 ### What makes WatchDog different?